Ohio

 Confidential Personal Information Rules

-Under ORC 1347.15, each state agency must adopt administrative rules under Chapter 119 of the Revised Code regulating access to confidential personal information.
+Under ORC 1347.15, each state agency must adopt administrative rules under Chapter 119 regulating access to confidential personal information.
 These rules must cover both electronic and paper records.
+Agencies must maintain access logs and establish internal procedures preventing unauthorized disclosure.

-Ohio Consumer Sales Practices Act (ORC Chapter 1345)
+Ohio Consumer Sales Practices Act: Primary Privacy Enforcement Tool (ORC Chapter 1345)

-Without a comprehensive privacy law, the Ohio Consumer Sales Practices Act (CSPA) serves as the primary enforcement mechanism for privacy violations involving consumer transactions.
+Without a comprehensive privacy statute, the Ohio Consumer Sales Practices Act (CSPA) is the primary mechanism through which the Ohio Attorney General pursues privacy violations involving consumer transactions.

-The CSPA authorizes significant penalties.
-Courts may impose civil penalties of up to $25,000 per violation.
-For violations of court orders (temporary restraining orders, preliminary injunctions, or permanent injunctions), penalties can reach $5,000 per day.
+Courts may impose civil penalties of up to $25,000 per CSPA violation.
+Violations of court orders (temporary restraining orders, preliminary injunctions, or permanent injunctions) can result in penalties of $5,000 per day.
+Seventy-five percent of civil penalties go to the state's Consumer Protection Enforcement Fund, with 25% to the county treasury where the action was brought.

-Consumers who suffer harm from CSPA violations may also bring private lawsuits.
-Remedies include rescission of the transaction, treble damages (three times actual economic damages) or $200 (whichever is greater), plus noneconomic damages up to $5,000.
+Consumers who suffer harm from CSPA violations may bring private lawsuits and recover rescission of the transaction, treble damages (three times actual economic damages) or $200, whichever is greater, plus noneconomic damages up to $5,000.

 Insurance Data Security Act (ORC Chapter 3965)

 Ohio enacted the Insurance Data Security Act through Senate Bill 273, effective March 20, 2019.
-This law imposes specific cybersecurity requirements on insurance licensees operating in Ohio.
+This law, based on the NAIC Insurance Data Security Model Law, imposes specific cybersecurity requirements on insurance licensees operating in Ohio.

 Breach Notification for Insurance Companies